remarkjs/remark-lint/packages/remark-lint-definition-sort/readme.md

 ## What is this?

-This package checks MDX JSX attribute order.
+This package checks definition order.

 ## When should I use this?

-You can use this package to check MDX JSX attribute order.
+You can use this package to check definition order.

 ## Presets